2022/23 UEFA Nations League: All you need to know

 Twelve teams will be selected based on their performance in the 2022/23 Nations League – nominally the group winners of Leagues A, B and C, but if they have already qualified, they will be replaced by the next best-ranked team in their league.
 If there are not enough non-qualified teams in the same league, then it filters down to the next league, finishing with League D.

-*Russia will not participate in Group 2 of League B and will automatically be ranked fourth in this group.
+*Russia did not participate in Group 2 of League B and were automatically ranked fourth in this group.